These days, the most common question I get is,

 You won’t get much sleep ’til it ends.
-If you still think K-dramas are nothing but “faux Cinderella stories,” you are totally missing out.
-You won’ t find any of that in Voice.
+If you still think K-dramas are nothing but “faux Cinderella stories,” wait ’til you watch Voice.
 My standard for action/crime drama is so high because of this show.
-No series of the same genre (Korean or from any other country) has come close.
-Voice has 3 seasons now, but I still think the first one is the best.
+No series of the same genre (Korean or from any other country) has ever come close.
+Voice has 4 seasons now, but I still think the first one is the best.
 So gripping, it will have you on the edge of your seat from start to finish!

 Starring: Jang Hyuk (best leading man ever), Lee Ha Na, Kim Jae Wook (Her Private Life), Yesung (Super Junior), Son Eun So

 Laugh ’til you drop.
 Literally.
 Some nights I almost fell out of bed while laughing and rolling because of this gem.
 This was the first Korean slapstick comedy I’ve seen and it’s soooo good!
 Here’s a bunch of people who will stop at nothing to make you laugh.
 Welcome to Waikiki is the show we all need right now.
 And by the end, you’ll feel like you’re a part of their barkada too, clapping foolishly and shouting, “khazaaa!”
 Gods, I miss these boys!

 It now has a sequel, which I have yet to see.
 Not sure how good it is, but part 1 definitely is a must-watch!